-The variance in fair value change of derivative liability loss is due to the fair value adjustment related to the convertible debt.
+The variance in fair value change of derivative liability in Q3 2023 was related to the fair value adjustment attributed to the convertible debt.
+The gain was due to the change in stock price from Q2 2023 to Q3 2023.